iterative/dvc.org/content/docs/command-reference/commit.md

 $ dvc repro --no-commit evaluate
 ```

-We can run this command as many times as we like, editing `featurization.py` any
+We can run this command as many times as we like, editing the `params.yaml` any
 way we like, and so long as we use `--no-commit`, the data does not get saved to
 the cache.
 Let's verify that's the case: